Homes built through the 1950s had ungrounded (2-prong) receptacles. That was the norm then but is an inconvenience today.

 - Restoration assessments – We like the charm of old homes.
 We also understand their pitfalls.
 If you have your mindset on an old charmer, contact us for a custom inspection proposal based on the amount of detail you need to uncover.

-Ungrounded outlets cannot be fixed without adding ground, but you have inexpensive options to use 3-prong outlets when your house only has 2-prongs.
+Ungrounded outlets cannot be fixed without adding ground, but you can have safe 3-prong outlets even when your house is ungrounded.
 Want to know more?
 OHSA explains.
 Need an inspection of your home?
 Schedule online now, or contact us at (484) 212-1600.